- Last updated:

 - clearing as conditioned within a development approval for operational works.

 If you have remnant vegetation on your property, you may need a permit from the Department of Environment and Heritage Protection.
 Such as areas of:

 - heath land.

 All marine plants; such as mangroves, are protected under Queensland's Fisheries Act 1994.
 For more information visit the Department of Agriculture, Fisheries and Forestry website.

 Neighbouring trees and overhanging branches

-Trees that are located on property boundaries are subject to the Queensland Government's Neighbourhood Disputes Resolution Act 2011 that provides advice for neighbours to help resolve disputes about dividing fences and trees.
+Trees located on property boundaries are subject to the Neighbourhood Disputes Resolution Act 2011.
+The Act:

-The Act states that proper care and maintenance of a tree is the responsibility of the owner of the tree.
-It provides choices for neighbours on how to resolve tree issues such as overhanging branches.
+- states proper care and maintenance of a tree is the responsibility of the owner of the tree.